anva76/Udacity-fsnd-project-03/backend/README.md

 ```
 ## Running the server

 Before running the backend server, please ensure that you are in the `/backend` folder and your virtual environment is activated as described above.
-Also, please specify the necessary parameters in the config.py.
+Also, please specify the necessary parameters in config.py.

 To run the backend Flask server, execute: